 The case to support better healthcare for older adults with Medicare is both reasonable and practical.
 Older adults deserve quality care.
 Many have chronic health conditions that result in the need for ongoing attention.
 Older adults may be viewed by physicians as disposable due to age and chronic conditions.

 Aging results in declines in many body systems and functions.
-The specific conditions related to readmission penalties include: knee and hip replacements, heart attacks, heart failure, coronary artery bypass surgery, pneumonia, and chronic lung disease.
+The specific conditions related to readmission penalties include knee and hip replacements, heart attacks, heart failure, coronary artery bypass surgery, pneumonia, and chronic lung disease.

 How are older adults affected by these diagnoses?
 Arthritis, osteoarthritis, and past injuries result in stiff bodies making many physical movements including walking difficult.
 Falls occur and result in hip replacements.
-Knees are replaced due to years of wear and tear, osteoarthritis, and bone on bone pain.
+Knees are replaced due to years of wear and tear, osteoarthritis, and bone-on-bone pain.

-Breathing becomes difficult as the result of respiratory diagnoses like asthma, bronchitis, and COPD.
+Breathing becomes difficult as a result of respiratory diagnoses like asthma, bronchitis, and COPD.
 Swallowing problems result in food and liquid aspiration into the lungs.
 Pneumonia occurs frequently in older adults with breathing issues and is a leading cause of death.

 The ability to digest and absorb food results in low weight.
 Decreased kidney function results in the body having difficulty removing toxins.
 A diagnosis of diabetes stresses kidney function.
 Frequent in older adults are urinary tract infections that may result in delusional behaviors and cognitive declines.

 Aging Presents Healthcare Challenges

 As my grandmother, Mary said, “it’s no good to get old.”The combination of chronic health conditions and low literacy places older adults at risk of receiving poor medical care.
 Low health literacy results in a variety of challenges affecting quality care for older adults.